Can German Shepherds Be Left Alone: Know The Truth.

 How you train your pup depends on his temperament and what works best for him.
 You can teach using positive or negative reinforcement or a mixture of both.
 However, you must be patient and consistent throughout the training process because it takes time to successfully break habits formed over months (or even years!)

 You’re The Alpha Dog – You need to establish yourself as “alpha.”
 This means setting rules and boundaries which you expect your puppy to follow.
-If you don’t do this now, you will have problems later.
+It is important to do this now; if you don’t, you may have to face problems later.

 One of the first things you must teach your dog is that you’re not playing games with him – he must constantly obey his training commands.
 With a German Shepherd, being consistent and patient when training is essential because they can be very stubborn!